kitematic/kitematic.github.io/app/docs/build-your-own-image.md

 ├── Dockerfile          # Dockerfile for building the image ├── image.json          # Meta data for the image
 ├── logo.png            # Logo of the image
+├── config/
+|   └── default         # Nginx configuration
-├── start.sh            # Script on how to start the app └── volumes/            # What to put in the volumes
+└── volumes/            # What to put in the volumes
-    ├── code/
-    └── etc/
-        └── nginx/
-            └── sites-available／
+    └── code/           # Code for your HTML app
 ```

 **Anything in the volumes folder will automatically added to the Docker volumes